The Best Startup Database by Category

+According to Wikipedia, startup companies are entrepreneurial ventures which are typically newly emerged, fast-growing businesses that aim to meet a marketplace need by developing viable business models around innovative products, services, processes or platforms.
+Various types of startup databases exist and in the end, it really boils down to what you need the startup database for.
 For example, some startup databases are the best for job seekers, while other are best for investment professionals.
-Then you have others that are great for B2B Lead generation and of course some that are combinations of these.
+Then you have others that are great for B2B sales prospecting and of course some that are combinations of these.

-The Best Startup Database For Job Seekers: AngelList
+The Best Startup Database for Job Seekers: Angel

 Cost: Free for Job Seekers

 Conclusion: If you or a friend are looking for a job or you are you otherwise looking to network with some of the world's best startups, AngelList is the best startup database and its free to find a job.

 The Best Startup Database for Company and Industry Research: Crunchbase

 Crunchbase provides a comprehensive overview of companies, people and investors.
 They also let you create lists of any of these elements for tracking updates.
 You can also filter the database in many ways, but to do any in-depth searching you'll be required to upgrade to Crunchbase Pro.